Singapore in 3 Days: An Exciting Itinerary for Families

 - Estimated Time: 2 – 3 hours

 The Shoppes at Marina Bay Sands has a huge food court, with plenty of options for a Singapore dinner!
 In the food court area you can also see the Digital Light Canvas.
-You can gain entry to the Digital Light Canvas with your Future World Exhibition ticket.
-Otherwise tickets cost S$5 per person.

 If you fancy a little shopping, there are multiple levels of stores with options for everyone!